 “Down the stretch we were just throwing the ball out of bounds,” Warlick said.
 “We just needed to throw the ball to the people in orange.
 We were throwing it to the people in green up in the stands.”

 The Lady Vols used runs of 10-0 and 11-0 in the first quarter while shooting 68.4 percent from the floor (13 of 19) to take a 27-10 lead.
 Notre Dame hit just four of its first 17 shots and was outrebounded 14-5 in the quarter.
 Russell had six points despite sitting out the last four minutes after taking a hit in the nose.

 Tennessee’s biggest lead was 37-14 with 7:03 remaining in the second quarter.
 But Notre Dame closed the period on a 13-2 run with eight points by Ogunbowale, who had 10 at halftime.
 The Lady Vols went scoreless in the final 5:33 and led 39-27 at the break.

 Tennessee hit five of its first six shots and had a 7-0 run, highlighted by back-to-back baskets by Jackson, for a 52-37 lead with 4:49 left in the third quarter.
-But eight turnovers by the Lady Vols allowed the Irish to cut the lead to 54-46 before a pair of 3-pointers by Davis and Westbrook gave Tennessee a 60-50 lead after three quarters.
+Eight turnovers by the Lady Vols allowed the Irish to cut the lead to 54-46 before a pair of 3-pointers by Davis and Westbrook.

 Tennessee: The Lady Vols are 1-2 in their stretch of four straight games against ranked teams that ends Sunday.
 After winning their first 15 games and starting 3-0 in the SEC, Tennessee lost at No. 17 Texas A&M in overtime before rebounding with a victory at No. 9 South Carolina last Sunday.
 No. 3 Mississippi State awaits the Lady Vols Sunday in Knoxville.